1982 Madrid Grand Prix

 The 1982 Madrid Grand Prix Trofeo was a men's tennis tournament played on outdoor clay courts that was part of the 1982 Volvo Grand Prix tennis circuit.
-It was the 11th edition of the tournament and was held at the Real Sociedad Hípico del Club de Campo in Madrid, Spain from 26 April until 2 May 1982.
+It was the 11th edition of the tournament and was held at the Real Sociedad Hípica Española Club de Campo in Madrid, Spain from 26 April until 2 May 1982.
 Second-seeded Guillermo Vilas won the singles title.